lightsigma96/Recall/README.md

 ## Setup

-**The game might break on Windows so set up a Docker container for Linux or maybe use a Mac.**
+**The game might break on Windows so set up a Docker container for Linux or maybe use a Mac.
+Docker Container setup given after this.**

 ### Clone